Section navigation

 A conformance statement SHALL identify:

-(b) declared conformance profile (Foundation, Minimum, or Enterprise) and maturity level where applicable;
+(g) declared conformance profile (Foundation, Minimum, or Enterprise) and maturity level;

-(h) responsible assessor and assessment type (self-attestation, internal audit, or third-party assessment).
+(l) assessor identity, role, and assessment type (self-attestation, internal audit, or third-party assessment);

 16.6 Reference implementation

-At least one reference implementation of ARCS lifecycle controls, including record classification, retention posture enforcement, sovereignty receipt generation, automated purge scheduling, and legal hold override, exists in production code as of the date of this publication candidate.
+At least one reference implementation of ARCS lifecycle controls, including record classification, retention posture enforcement, sovereignty receipt generation, automated purge scheduling, and legal hold override, exists in production code as of the date of this publication.
 Reference implementations do not confer conformance on other deployments.